Summer Pre-College Cybersecurity ProgramSession 2: The 2018 Session 2 programs will run July 15th - July 28th.

 - Understand what makes a strong password system

 - Experience cryptography, hashing, and steganography through hands-on labs

-Upon successful completion of the Summer Game Institute, each student will earn three (3) transferable college credits in computer science and information technology.Please see below for the 2018 Pre-College program costs.
+Upon successful completion of the Summer pre-college cybersecurity program, each student will earn three (3) transferable college credits in computer science and information technology.Please see below for the 2018 Pre-College program costs.
 Cost includes tuition & fees, housing & all meals, field trips, and all course materials.
 Cost does not include travel expenses.
 Students may wish to bring funds for incidentals, shopping at the Marist Bookstore or the local mall, souvenirs, and any personal items they wish to purchase.

 - New York Session 1 or Session 2, 3 college credits: $3,350